 Name Three- or Four- Way Covenant?
 (3 or 4 or No) Ministry Setting Type of Ministry Role Retired?
-(Y or N) Glenn Sadler No Supply/visitation as needed yes
+(Y or N) Robert Kobele No yes Glenn Sadler No Supply/visitation as needed yes

 If one or more previous pastors or retired ministers currently hold membership in the church, describe their role(s) in the life of the congregation: